 More Security

-Cryptography and hashing algorithms ensure that only authorized users are able to unlock information meant for them, and that the data stored on the blockchain cannot be manipulated in any form.
-Consensus mechanisms, such as proof of work or proof of stake, further enhance security by requiring network participants to agree on the validity of transactions before they are added to the blockchain.
+Cryptography and hashing algorithms ensure that only authorized users can unlock information meant for them, and that the data stored on the blockchain cannot be manipulated in any form.
+Consensus mechanisms like proof of work or proof of stake also require network participants to agree on the validity of transactions before they are added to the blockchain.
 Additionally, blockchains operate on a distributed system, where data is stored across multiple nodes rather than one central location — reducing the risk of a single point of failure.

 Improved Accuracy